stuti1410/stuti1410/README.md

 ### About me

-I'm Stuti, a former technical writer looking to secure a Data Engineering job.
+I'm Stuti, a technical writer passionate about Data Engineering.

 - 👩🏻‍💻 I’m currently working on a data engineering capstone project.
 - 🌱 I’m currently learning ETL and Data Pipelines with Shell, Airflow and Kafka.